Consolidated Edison, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityCon Edison sells essential electric, gas, and steam delivery service in New York City, Westchester County, and nearby service territories.High
+Business qualityCon Edison sells essential electric, gas, and steam delivery service in New York City, Westchester County, and nearby service territories through CECONY, Orange and Rockland, Con Edison Transmission, and clean energy businesses.High

 MoatThe moat comes from regulated local monopoly assets, grid reliability, customer density, scale, and hard-to-replicate rights of way, not from discretionary brand pricing power.High

-ManagementTim Cawley has emphasized reliability, electrification readiness, cost management, and disciplined regulated investment, while the current test is affordability under a large capital plan.Medium-high
+ManagementTim Cawley has emphasized reliability, electrification readiness, cost management, and disciplined regulated investment.
+The current test is funding a $38 billion five-year plan while a $2 billion ATM equity program and customer affordability create trade-offs.Medium-high

-Risk levelMain risks are higher interest rates, equity dilution, rate-case pressure, storm and climate costs, New York affordability politics, execution risk, and negative free cash flow during the capex cycle.Medium-high
+Risk levelMain risks are higher interest rates, the $2 billion ATM equity dilution, rate-case pressure, storm and climate costs, New York affordability politics, execution risk, and negative free cash flow during the capex cycle.Medium-high

 AI confidenceDescriptive confidence is high because source data is rich and cross-checked.
-Return confidence is lower because regulated utilities can reprice with bond yields and regulatory outcomes.High data confidence
+Return confidence is lower because regulated utilities can reprice with bond yields, rate-case outcomes, and Q2 2026 earnings.High data confidence

 Investment certaintyED is a durable utility franchise, but the current price needs rate-base growth, stable allowed returns, and financing discipline to justify upside from here.Medium